Paul2021-R/42seoul_c_projects/README.md

 C project in Cadet course in 42 Seoul

 ## Outline
-This repository is for learning C in Cadet Course of 42 Seoul.
+iThis repository is for learning C in Cadet Course of 42 Seoul.
 It is going to contain a lot of C projects and programs.
 However, I am required to respect the rule of 42 programs.
 For that reason, It doesn't have any file which contains the intellectual property(Documents, Files and Etc...)